Deepwater Horizon oil spill: Oil-eating microbes

-Dispersants are said to facilitate the digestion of the oil by microbes.
+Dispersants are said to facilitate the digestion of the oil by microbes but conflicting results have been reported on this in the context of the Deepwater Horizon oil spill.
 Mixing dispersants with oil at the wellhead would keep some oil below the surface and, in theory, allow microbes to digest the oil before it reached the surface.
 Various risks were identified and evaluated, in particular, that an increase in microbial activity might reduce subsea oxygen levels, threatening fish and other animals.

 Several studies suggest that microbes successfully consumed part of the oil.
 By mid-September, other research claimed that microbes mainly digested natural gas rather than oil.
 David L. Valentine, a professor of microbial geochemistry at UC Santa Barbara, said that the capability of microbes to break down the leaked oil had been greatly exaggerated.
 However, biogeochemist Chris Reddy said natural microorganisms are a big reason why the oil spill in the Gulf of Mexico was not far worse.

 Genetically modified Alcanivorax borkumensis was added to the waters to speed digestion.
 The delivery method of microbes to oil patches was proposed by the Russian Research and Development Institute of Ecology and the Sustainable Use of Natural Resources.